If you’re still anxious about COVID-19 restrictions being eased, read this guidance from an NHS expert and access Good Thinking’s wellbeing resources.

-In this article, Tracey Taylor, Cognitive Behaviour Therapist at the Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Foundation Trust, and Clinical Lead for the National OCD Service, responds to a question that came up in a webinar by The Student Room last summer.
+In this article, Tracey Taylor, Cognitive Behaviour Therapist at the Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Foundation Trust, and Clinical Lead for the National OCD Service, responds to a question that came up in a webinar by The Student Room in summer 2020.
 Tracey also kindly spoke to us for a Good Thinking podcast about OCD.
-We hope her advice helps you if you have similar concerns.

 I feel so anxious about keeping up friendships but also keeping social distancing rules and not getting ill.
 I am an anxious person anyway and very worried about health...